Esper06/README-Generator/README.md

 <img src="./assets/images/Capture.JPG" alt="a screenshot of the project in use">

+# Video of Project

+<a href="https://drive.google.com/file/d/1wBGZC5GxYp3yN8lRdhfo19cBFmpqnbZ8/view" alt="a video of the project in action">Link to video</a>

 # Description

 A terminal based program that will ask the user various questions based on their work and will make a README file from their inputs.